JustinSDK/dotSCAD/docs/lib-bijection_offset.md

 - `pts` : Points of a shape.
 - `d` : Amount to offset the shape.
 When negative, the shape is offset inwards.
+- `epsilon` : An upper bound on the relative error due to rounding in floating point arithmetic.
+Default to 0.0001. **Since:** 1.3.

 ## Examples